dairui01/MS-TCT/README.md

 - The network implementation is in ./MSTCT/ folder.
 - RGB and Optical flow are following the same training process.
 Both modalities can be added in the logit-level to have the two-stream performance.
 - In practice, we trained MS-TCT with a Tesla V100 GPU to shrink the computation time.
 But as MS-TCT is not large, small GPU as GTX 1080 Ti can be sufficient for running the network.

+## Reference
+If you find our repo or paper useful, please cite us as

+  @inproceedings{dai2022mstct,
+    title={MS-TCT: Multi-Scale Temporal ConvTransformer for Action Detection}, author={Dai, Rui and Das, Srijan and Kahatapitiya, Kumara and Ryoo, Michael and Bremond, Francois}, booktitle={CVPR},
+    year={2022}
+  }

+Contact: rui.dai@inria.fr